Canada’s economy surges in second quarter on higher exports: StatCan - Red Deer Advocate

 The increase was mainly a result of higher bills for utilities including water, electricity and gas, and because households were spending more for services such as renovations, up 0.8 per cent.

-Business capital investment was higher by 0.4 per cent, but that was the slowest pace of growth seen in the segment since the first quarter of 2017 and largely the result of a slowdown in purchases of machinery and equipment.
+Business capital investment was higher by 0.4 per cent, but that was the slowest pace of growth seen in the segment since the fourth quarter of 2016 and largely the result of a slowdown in purchases of machinery and equipment.